dojo/docs/developer/design/loader/edit1.rst

     });
   });

 The ``require`` call is now executed on a local ``require`` function instead of the global one.
 The loader arranges for the local ``require`` to resolve module identifiers with respect to the reference module that defines it.
-This local, context-sensitive ``require`` function is called a "context-sensitive require".
+This local ``require`` function is called a "context-sensitive require".

 ========================
 Generic Script Injection
 ========================

 An explicit path or URL to a script can be passed as a module identifier.
-In this case, the script is simply evaluated and the return value of that “module” is ``undefined``.
+In this case, the script is simply evaluated and the return value of that "module" is ``undefined``.
 For example:

 .. code-block :: javascript